Andover Township Commissions, Committees, and Boards

 The youth athletic programs in Andover Township are sponsored by private, individual organizations such as the Andover Soccer Club, Andover Girls' Softball, Lackawanna Little League and Andover Basketball.
 Children from Andover who would like to participate in a football program may join the Newton Braves organization, which also offers cheerleading.
 The wrestling program is a combination of Andover, Green and Newton children.
 There is also an Andover-Green Lacrosse program for boys and girls.
 The Township offers its facilities at Hillside Park and Goodale Road in support of these programs.
 We also assist these programs when possible with securing additional field space through the private sector.
 See links page for information on contacting specific organization

 Sustainable Jersey is a statewide certification program for municipalities that want to go green, save money, and take steps to sustain their quality of life over the long term.
 Andover Township has joined this initiative and formed a Green Team comprised of volunteer community members.
 Based on the team’s efforts and a long history of environmental best practices by our township’s administrators, employees, resident,s and volunteers, Andover Township has recently earned a Bronze level certification through Sustainable Jersey.
 We are looking for more members to help us continue our township-wide initiatives that help create a more environmentally sustainable community for all of our residents to enjoy.
+Meetings are held on the last Wednesday of the month, 7 p.m. at Hillside House.
+The November meeting will be held on the 20th and there will not be a meeting in December.
 If interested, please contact Eric Olsen at firstname.lastname@example.org

 Bringing people, businesses and the community together to develop policies and practices to create a sustainable Andover Township for all to enjoy